 To protect your business and customers, you should adopt EMV-enabled readers as soon as possible.
 Although not all issued cards are 100% chip ready, their use is growing.

 Chip cards are harder to counterfeit, which means customers are at a lower risk of fraud.
-In 2015, the rules governing who is liable in cases of in-store credit card fraud shifted from the credit card companies to businesses that don’t adopt the EMV-reading standard.3 So you’ll be liable for a counterfeit purchase if its made using a chip card, but if your business uses EMV readers, your risk in counterfeit cases is reduced.
+In 2015, the rules governing who is liable in cases of in-store credit card fraud shifted from the credit card companies to businesses that don’t adopt the EMV-reading standard.3 So you’ll be liable for a counterfeit purchase if it’s made using a chip card, but if your business uses EMV readers, your risk in counterfeit cases is reduced.
 It’s a win-win!

-Look out!If you haven’t adopted chip-enabled readers, you’re putting your business at risk of counterfeit credit card liability.
+If you haven’t adopted chip-enabled readers, you’re putting your business at risk of counterfeit credit card liability.
 Purchase EMV-enabled readers to protect yourself and your customers.